 What is even more incredible is that these flowers can grow on the same orchid plant, depending on how much sunlight in receives.

-It is thought that light intensity and temperature play a role in whether a flower will be male or female — more exposure to sunlight and higher temperatures will cause a male flower to develop, with less light usually resulting in a female flower.
+It is thought that light intensity plays a role in whether a flower will be male or female — more exposure to sunlight and higher temperatures will cause a female flower to develop, with less light usually resulting in a male flower.

 Protecting what is known